devspotlight/Reddit-Dashboard-ML/README.md

 # Machine Learning API to Identify Bots and Trolls

 This code can be used to identify bots and trolls on Reddit.
 It's part of a two part blog series the first covering how to build a moderator dashboard and the second covering this machine learning model.
+The dashboard repository can be found here https://github.com/devspotlight/Reddit-Dashboard

 There is a brief guide on how to run the code.
 There are notebooks used for training a model and code to run a Flask server with the predictions API.
 It also includes Procfile so you can quickly run the API on Heroku.